yazz/VisualJS/README.md

 # AppShare
-A simple App Store for the web and Windows.
-Build the apps with Javascript.
+PC/Mac Software to create SQL webapps in minutes.
 There is demo here :

 http://appshare.co/go.html